nathanvander/pacioli/README.md

 pacioli
 =======

-Pacioli is an accounting and project management system
+Pacioli is an accounting and project management system.

+This depends on sqlite4java, available at https://code.google.com/p/sqlite4java/.